Thomas Shaw (composer): Career in London

-Career at the Drury Lane
+At the Drury Lane

 By 1778, Thomas Shaw had joined the band at the Drury Lane theatre in London.
 He started leading the band at the same theatre in March 1786, at the occasion of the premiere of Redemption (a pasticcio oratorio made out of works by Handel and Samuel Arnold), and he seems to have retained that post for about 23 years, until 1809.

 His violin playing was put on show regularly there, playing, for instance, the obligato parts accompanying the singers in pieces like Handel's L'Allegro, il Penseroso ed il Moderato or executing fully fledged violin concertos in between parts of entertainments or oratorios like Messiah.

 As early as 1786, Shaw's role, beyond leading the band and playing solos, involved overall musical direction; indeed, in his Reminiscences, Michael Kelly recounts how during a rehearsal for the English adaptation of Grétry's Richard Coeur-de-lion, in which the celebrated tragedian John Philip Kemble sang the main character, Thomas Shaw "called out from the orchestra", reproaching "dear Mr Kemble" for "murdering the time", to which the latter, "calmly, and coolly taking a pinch of snuff," replied that "it [was] better for [him] to murder time at once than be continually beating him as [Shaw] did".
 Roger Fiske remarks though that Charles Dibdin "thought him a much better leader than Covent Garden's Baumgarten".

 In addition to the above roles of soloist, band leader and musical director, Thomas Shaw composed music for the Drury Lane theatre's productions.
-The first such work appears to have been the afterpiece opera The Island of Saint Marguerite, whose music was partly composed and partly compiled by Shaw.
+The first such work appears to have been the 1789 afterpiece opera The Island of Saint Marguerite, whose music was partly composed and partly compiled by Shaw.